mintpepper95/KnowledgeIsPower/System design/The 12 technical concepts.md

 ---

 #### Some general tips
 In System design interviews, you are playing the role of a tech lead.
 System design prompts tend to be light on detail.
 There should be a back and forth convo about problem constraints and parameters, so avoid making assumptions.
-Remember there is not RIGHT way to design a system.
+Remember there is no RIGHT way to design a system.

 A common failure point occurs when candidate don't make decisions.
 Candidates will say we could use this or that, and these are the pros and cons... **We also need to say, based on all the trade-offs, we will use that.** We need to make decisions and explain why.